anissakp/AI-Studio-Microsoft/README.md

 # AI Studio Project with Microsoft: Time-Series Forecasting of Water Quality Indices

 ## Description
 Microsoft and other technology companies are increasing their investments in computionally expensive AI(i.e. larger data centers).
-These ata centers consume large quantities of water, prompting Microsoft to make a bold environmental commitment to answer the question; can we quantitatively forecast future water quality and availability?
-This is crucial first step to understanding opportunities to ameilorate environmental conditions.
+These ata centers consume large quantities of water, prompting Microsoft to make a bold environmental commitment to answer the question; **can we quantitatively forecast future water quality and availability?** This is crucial first step to understanding opportunities to ameilorate environmental conditions.

 Our project addresses this question by forecasting water quality indices using machine learning and generative AI techniques.
 Specifically, we leverage Long Short-Term Memory (LSTM) models and the OpenAI API to generate predictive insights.

+Another goal of this project is **making satellite data more acessible**:

+- Accessibility Challenges:
+      While satellite data is publicly available, it is often difficult to access and utilize effectively.
+- Technical Barriers
+      Organizations that could benefit from platforms like Microsoft Planetary Computer frequently lack the technical expertise needed to analyze satellite data.

  ## Set-Up Instructions